02/880.86.89 | info@brusshelp.org | Horaires

 RightsFirst

-The Rights First project is coordinated by Bruss’help.
-It brings together several actors in the field (DIOGENES, Hobo, L'Ilot and the New Samusocial) who will work in particular with the Federation of CPAS or Actiris.
-It also benefits from the support of Crisis (United Kingdom) and St Joan de Déu Serveis Socials (Spain) who will share their experience in implementing a holistic approach.
+Coordinated by Bruss’help, Rights First brought together several Brussels-based partners (DIOGENES, Hobo, L'Ilot and the New Samusocial), in collaboration with the Federation of Public Social Welfare Centres (CPAS) and Actiris.
+The project also benefited from the expertise of European partners such as Crisis (United Kingdom) and St Joan de Déu Serveis Socials (Spain), who are known for their holistic approach to social support.

-The Rights First project is part of the European program for employment and social innovation "EaSI" 2014-2021, funded directly by the European Commission.
-The Common Community Commission of the government of the Brussels-Capital Region also makes a financial contribution.
+Rights First was part of the EaSI programme (Employment and Social Innovation, 2014–2021), funded directly by the European Commission, with additional financial support from the Common Community Commission of the Brussels-Capital Region Government.

 Find out more...